 The authentication protocol uses seven kinds of messages to perform mutual authentication.
-These messages have a specific names within this specification.
+These messages have specific names within this specification.

-- Authentication request messages: used by the servers to request clients to start mutual authentication. - \circ 401-B0 message: a general message for start authentication protocol.
-It is also used as a message indicating an authentication failure. - 200-Optional-B0 message: a variant of 401-B0 message indicating that an authentication is not mandatory. - 401-B0-stale message: a message indicating that it has to start a new authentication trial. - Authenticated key exchange messages: used by both peers to perform authentication and shares a cryptographic secret. - req-A1 message: a message sent from the client. - 401-B1 message: a message sent from the server as a response to req-A1 message. - Authentication verification messages: used by both peers to verify authentication results. - req-A3 message: a message used by the client, requesting that the server authenticates and authorizes the client. - 200-B4 message: a successful response used by the server, also asserting that the server is authentic to the client at the same time.
+- Authentication request messages: used by the servers to request clients to start mutual authentication. - 401-INIT message: a general message to start the authentication protocol.
+It is also used as a message indicating an authentication failure. - O 200-Optional-INIT message: a variant of the 401-INIT message indicating that an authentication is not mandatory. - 401-STALE message: a message indicating that it has to start a new authentication trial. - Authenticated key exchange messages: used by both peers to perform authentication and the sharing of a cryptographic secret. - req-KEX-C1 message: a message sent from the client. - 401-KEX-S1 message: a message sent from the server as a response to a req-KEX-C1 message. - Authentication verification messages: used by both peers to verify the authentication results. - req-VFY-C message: a message used by the client, requesting that the server authenticates and authorizes the client. - 200-VFY-S message: a successful response used by the server, and also asserting that the server is authentic to the client simultaneously.

-In addition to above, either a request or a response without any HTTP headers related to this specification will be hereafter called a "normal request" or a "normal response", respectively.
+In addition to the above, either a request or a response without any HTTP headers related to this specification will be hereafter called a "normal request" or a "normal response", respectively.